World’s largest virtual agentic engineering & quality conference

 7. Prey

-Prey is a cross-platform device tracking and management solution built for organizations needing robust loss & theft mitigation alongside device fleet oversight.
+Prey is a cross-platform device tracking and management solution built for organizations needing strong loss and theft mitigation alongside device fleet oversight.
 It supports laptops, tablets, and phones across major OSes and provides tools to locate devices, enforce locks, wipe data remotely, and handle bulk device management.
 While its origin is tracking/security, it serves as an MDM tool by giving wide-scale device control and fleet visibility.

 Key features: